amarillion/TINS-Is-not-speedhack-2010/victor_and_andre-sourcegod/readme.txt

                               WELCOME TO THE SOURCE GOD

-By: Victor Williams Stafusa da Silva and Andre Luiz Pereira Alvares
+By: Victor Williams Stafusa da Silva and André Luiz Pereira Álvares

     You are the hand-programmer god of the code.
 Your task is to keep the source- code safe against bugs.
 When you are light blue, your normal form, you may